natenka/pyneng-examples/README.md

 ## Python code examples for Network Engineers

-On the course/in the book, code examples are limited, since not all topics have been studied yet, but here I am trying to show examples without restrictions on topics, closer to how they will be used in life.
+On the course/in the book, code examples are limited, since not all topics have been covered yet, so here I am trying to show examples without restrictions on topics, closer to how they will be used in life.
 The purpose of the repository is to show examples of using different modules, with more or less ready-made functions and classes that you can use in your scripts.